HellFelix/Cipher/README.md

 ### 1. No Reflektor

 First and most obvious is the removal of the "Reflektor".
 Instead, I have modified the encoding to include seven rotors as opposed to the traditional three, althought each rotor only encodes the letter once, meaning that each character is still encoded seven times.
 The difference of course being that the character can (in some unlikely cases) come out the other side as itself.
+Because this cipher lacks the Reflektor, one cannot simply decode the message by running it through the machine again the way that Enigma used to.
+Instead, the decoding is a separate process in which the program encodes backwards, quite litteraly.
+When decoding, the program reverses the positioning of the rotor and runs the message through, always yielding the original message because the pairings remain the same forewards and backwards.
 Note: This not being a physical machine, I could technically have added as many rotors as I wanted.
 I decided to stick with seven because it would yield as many individual encodings as the original Enigma machine.
 Also, inputting starting positions and notch positions for like 50 rotors would be a nightmare.

 ### 2. Inclusion of more characters